-To adequately defend your networks you need something better with the ability to detect what has never before been detected, and you need to have continuous monitoring, hunting of malware, the ability to share contextual information, and be able to analyze malware when it is caught using forensics software.
+To adequately defend your cyber security solutions you need something better with the ability to detect what has never before been detected, and you need to have continuous monitoring, hunting of malware, the ability to share contextual information, and be able to analyze malware when it is caught using forensics software.

 But how do you keep from creating a Rube Goldberg in your enterprise?